 In early March, 2020, Labrador Gold acquired the option to earn a 100-per-cent interest in the Kingsway project in the Gander area of Newfoundland.
-The property is along strike to the northeast of New Found Gold's discovery of 92.86 grams per tonne Au over 19.0 metres on its Queensway property.
+The property is along strike to the northeast of New Found Gold's discovery of 92.86 g/t Au over 19.0 metres on its Queensway property.
 (Note that mineralization hosted on adjacent or nearby properties is not necessarily indicative of mineralization hosted on the company's property.)
-In early July, 2020, the company signed an option agreement to acquire a third licence to add to the property package which now covers approximately 77 square kilometres.
-The three licences comprising the Kingsway project cover approximately 16 km of the Appleton fault zone which is associated with gold occurrences in the region, including the New Found Gold discovery.
-Historical work over the area covered by the Kingsway licences shows evidence of gold in till, vegetation, soil, stream sediments, lake sediments and float.
-Infrastructure in the area is excellent located just 18 km from the town of Gander with road access to the project, nearby electricity and abundant local water.
+In early July, 2020, the company signed an option agreement to acquire a third licence to add to the property package, which now covers approximately 77 square kilometres.
+Infrastructure in the area is excellent, located just 18 km from the town of Gander with road access to the project, nearby electricity and abundant local water.

 The Ashuanipi gold project is located just 35 km from the historical iron ore mining community of Schefferville, which is linked by rail to the port of Sept Iles, Que., in the south.
 The claim blocks cover large lake sediment gold anomalies that, with the exception of local prospecting, have not seen a systematic modern-day exploration program.
-Results of the 2017 reconnaissance exploration program following up the lake sediment anomalies show gold anomalies in soils and lake sediments over a 15-kilometre-long by two- to six-kilometre-wide north-south trend and over a 14-kilometre-long by two- to four-kilometre-wide east-west trend.
-The anomalies appear to be broadly associated with magnetic highs and do not show any correlation with specific rock types on a regional scale (see news release dated Jan.
-18, 2018).
-This suggests a possible structural control on the localization of the gold anomalies.
-Historical work 30 km north on the Quebec side led to gold intersections of up to 2.23 grams per tonne (g/t) Au over 19.55 metres (not true width) (source: IOS Services Geoscientifiques, 2012, exploration and geological reconnaissance work in the Goodwood River area, Sheffor project, summer field season 2011).
-Gold in both areas appears to be associated with similar rock types.
+Results of the exploration to date show gold anomalies in soils and lake sediments over a 15-kilometre-long by two- to six-kilometre-wide north-south trend and over a 14-kilometre-long by two- to four-kilometre-wide east-west trend.

 We seek Safe Harbor.